It might not be the first thing that comes to mind when you think about menopause symptoms, but changes to your breasts are really common.

 It’s important to continue to do self-exams and to check in with your doctor if you find a new lump or if you notice any other symptoms.

-These include: puckered skin, discharge from or inversion of your nipple, and drastic changes in how your breasts look compared to each other.
+- Drastic changes in how your breasts look compared to each other

 Sore breasts during menopause